tkaitchuck/Rust4JavaDevelopers/src/method_signatures.md

  */
 public double fastInvSqrt(double a);
 ```
 which can be automatically translated into HTML documentation.

+## Rustdocs
 Rust has rustdocs which work similarly.
 You could write the following:
 ```rust ,ignore
 /**
  * Computes an approximation of `1/a.sqrt()` segnifigantly faster.